Top Five Reasons to Backup to NAS

 NAS allow you to stop juggling with removable media

 Why NAS?
 It’s an always online, always available backup medium so you don’t need to juggle multiple drives / tapes / CDs / DVDs for schedules.

 Here at NovaBACKUP, we place a high value on reliable offsite backup solutions, but maintaining your daily or weekly backups on removable / rotating media might just be too clumsy for those of you interested in running your business, not your backups.
 Making sure you have the right drive connected for tonight’s backup job or trying to figure out which tape has the data you need to restore can get downright ugly at times.
 NAS devices are always online and available for backup, no need to rotate.

 Why NAS?
 It centralizes all of your data backups and storage requirements to a single device.

 One of the biggest reasons we see our customers using removable media of any kind for their daily or weekly backups is that their individual servers simply don’t have enough direct storage available.
 Those servers that do have enough space are very often under-used because nothing else on the network can effectively access it.
 Using a NAS, you can push your entire network of workstation or server backups to a single destination rather than scattered around each machine.

-Data security, even online
+NAS offers data security, even online

 Why NAS?
 Data security is built straight into the device, offering a secure backup destination, even on your network.